k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 2. Link the main target LU table to the FABRIC_TDM_ROOT table.

-3. Add the **fnDecisionDeleteFromTarget** Decision function to the target LU tables.
+3. Add the **fnDecisionDeleteFromTarget** Decision function to all target LU tables.
 Note that this Decision function is under Shared Objects and is imported from the [TDM Library](04_fabric_tdm_library.md).

 4. Create the population of the main target LU table based on a Broadway flow.
 The Broadway flow must set the task's target environment to be the active environment in order to select the target IDs from the target environment.